lv2/pugl/README.md

 Pugl (PlUgin Graphics Library) is a minimal portable API for GUIs which is suitable for use in plugins.
-It works on X11, MacOS, and Windows, and optionally supports Vulkan, OpenGL, and Cairo graphics contexts.
+It works on X11, MacOS, and Windows, and includes optional support for drawing with Vulkan, OpenGL, and Cairo.

 Pugl is vaguely similar to libraries like GLUT and GLFW, but with some distinguishing features: